gtsteffaniak/blog/posts/2023/May/llama-cpp-tests.md

 4. 4 gave 35% usage with 915 ms per token
 5. 2 gave 20% usage with 1608 ms per token

-All runs behaved similarly - the first 2 tokens take forever, but then performance picks up.
-Realistically, if there were better optimizations, the native go version could see faster performance than the native cpp version if it utilized all CPU threads via goroutines efficiently.
-However, at this time it isn't ideal for performance reasons and for the fact it lacks the nice feature of the native cpp version of loading the model in small chunks that don't use up 25GB of RAM.
+During the course of testing, it became evident that all the runs exhibited a similar pattern.
+The initial two tokens took an exceptionally long time to process, but subsequently, the performance noticeably improved.
+In a hypothetical scenario where superior optimizations were implemented, it is plausible that the native Go version could outperform the native C++ version, particularly if it efficiently utilized all CPU threads through goroutines.
+However, it must be acknowledged that the current implementation falls short in terms of performance.
+Additionally, one notable disadvantage of the native Go version is its inability to load the model in smaller segments, as the native C++ version does, thereby avoiding the excessive consumption of 25GB of RAM.

+In summary, although the native Go version has the potential for faster performance through effective CPU thread utilization, it currently lags behind due to performance limitations.
+Furthermore, it lacks the advantageous feature present in the native C++ version of loading the model in smaller, more memory-efficient chunks.

 Ok, that's enough of that.